/

 The Internet has changed the way we shop for just about everything, and that includes mattresses.
 No longer do we have to go to a mattress store, awkwardly lie for 30 seconds on a confusing range of options, and then lug one home.
 The direct-to-consumer mattress-in-a-box means that with a click of a button, a small package with a compressed mattress inside will quickly arrive at your doorstep.

-While everyone from Sealy to Costco is getting in on the game and launching their own mattresses-in-a-box, the two most prominent names in Canada are the U.S.-based Casper and Endy, a Canadian company that offers mattresses manufactured here.
+While the mattress-in-a-box business has exploded, the two most prominent names in Canada are the U.S.-based Casper and Endy, a Canadian company whose mattresses are manufactured here.

-Both share a few key promises: a better sleep (case in point: Casper dubs itself "The Best Bed for Better Sleep"), affordability (all of Endy's mattresses are under $1,000), convenience and customer satisfaction (both offer at-home trials for up to 100 days — if you're not satisfied, you'll get a full refund).
+Both share a few key promises: a better sleep (case in point: Casper dubs itself "The Best Bed for Better Sleep"), affordability, convenience and customer satisfaction (both offer at-home trials for up to 100 days—if you're not satisfied, you'll get a full refund).

 I tried both companies' mattresses, from delivery to unboxing to sleep.
 (Note: Each company provided a free mattress for my review.)
 Here's what I thought: